 Here are few popular ideas to get you started:

-- Mince more/less fine - As you can see in our photos, we don't mince the ginger and green onions super fine.
+- Mince more/less fine - As you can see in our photos, we mince the ginger and green onions super fine.
 That's just a personal choice.
 Some people prefer the ginger and green onions to be super finely minced, others like a little bigger mince.

 - Soy sauce - Add a dash of soy sauce right before adding the hot oil.
 This will make the ginger scallion sauce slightly darker in color.
 It will also give another dimension of flavor.